 A husky would be a good example.

-So, what makes a Golden Retriever an especially good house dog?
+So, what makes a Golden Retriever a good house dog?

 Golden Retrievers do not bark a lot, and their friendly nature, average maintenance needs, and high trainability make them suitable for most indoor spaces, including apartments or condos.
 As a house dog, the Golden Retriever does not need much space and gets along well with children and pets.

 Location and environment do matter.
-Some dogs do equally well regardless if they live in an apartment, condo, farm, or home with a backyard.
+For example, some dogs do equally well regardless of whether they live in an apartment, condo, farm, or home with a backyard.
 While, other dogs might not be a good pick in an apartment or condo, such as the Beagle, which is known to bark incessantly.